srepetsk/gw-style/_pages/u-n-high-commissioner-for-refugees.md

 &nbsp;

-Do not confuse with UN<strong>CH</strong>R, a one character transposition.
-This is the <a href="https://style.srepetsk.net/u/u-n-commission-on-human-rights/">United Nations Commission on Human Rights</a>.
+Do not confuse with UNCHR, a one character transposition.
+This is the United Nations Commission on Human Rights, which was replaced in 2006 by the United Nations Human Rights Council (UNHRC).

+&nbsp;

+See <a href="https://style.srepetsk.net/u/united-nations/">United Nations</a>.